gregorwolf/SAP-NPM-API-collection/apis/hana-performance-tools/README.md

 ## Features

 SQL Analyzer for Visual Studio Code is still under heavy development.
 You can find the full feature parity table in wiki from this repository.
-Here are some highlighted features.
-Please note that currently we only support offline analysis of PLV file, which can be exported from the existing PlanViz or SQL Analyzer in Cockpit and does not support online connection to HANA systems yet.
+Here are some highlighted features:

+* Live connection support (Note: connection details will be stored in [SecretStorage](https://code.visualstudio.com/updates/v1_53#_secrets-api).)
 * Load multiple PLV files and keep the history
 * Visualize query plans in PLV into plan graph
 * Quick analysis support
 * Critical path visualization
-* Bookmark and sharing
+* Bookmark and sharing (Note: Personal data can be anonymized and the comments can be deleted by users.)
 * Recommendations
 * Advanced UX